epfl-si/wpforms-epfl-payonline/README.md

 ## Contributing

-You probably already know the drill → [CONTRIBUTING.md]
+You probably already know the drill: [CONTRIBUTING.md]

 ## Help and support